-A Japanese team of researchers led by Dr. Jun Takahashi, professor at Kyoto University is reportedly aiming to start in human studies of an induced pluripotent stem (iPS) cell-based treatment for Parkinson’s Disease (PD) as early as fiscal year (FY) 2014.
+Is a treatment based on stem cells for Parkinson’s Disease on the horizon?
+A Japanese team of researchers led by Dr. Jun Takahashi, professor at Kyoto University is reportedly aiming to start on human studies of an induced pluripotent stem (iPS) cell-based treatment for Parkinson’s Disease (PD) as early as fiscal year (FY) 2014.

 In Japan the FY runs from April 1-March 31 so FY2014 would begin in about 10 months.

 That is still remarkably fast and encouraging in the battle against PD.

 It also more broadly is an indication of the accelerating pace with which Japan is aiming to translate iPS cell technology to patients.
 Jun Takahashi (pictured above in CIRA photo) is part of the larger team working to make iPS cell-based therapies a reality for helping patients.